Areas of Expertise

 Office: Modesto A. Maidique Campus, PCA-265B

-Dr. Vincent-Robinson is a Senior Instructor and the Internship Director for the Department of Criminal Justice.
+Dr. Vincent-Robinson is a Senior Instructor and Associate Chair in the Department of Criminal Justice.
+She also serves as the Field Experience Director.
 She earned her EdD in Higher Education (2016) and her Master of Science in Criminal Justice (2004) from Florida International University.
 She also holds a Master of Arts in Sociology (2010) from the University of Miami with dual concentrations in criminology and race/ethnicity, a Juris Doctorate (2001) from Louisiana State University, and a Bachelor of Arts in English Professional Writing (1998) from Baylor University.

 While she matriculated through the graduate program at FIU, Dr. Vincent-Robinson participated in a $250,000 research project assessing Florida’s preparedness for terrorist attacks and other catastrophic events involving mass casualties.
 She co-authored Terrorism Preparedness in Florida, Improved Since 9/11, But Far From Ready (Collier and Vincent, 2005) where she gauged levels of preparedness for critical infrastructure.